gokalpcevik/Properto/README.md

 # Properto
-Properto is a runtime property editor that could be used in a packaged game.
+Properto is a runtime property editor for UE4 that could be used in a packaged game.
 A runtime details panel if you will.<br>
 Currently very work in progress.